-It’s like the women in Samaria but in reverse; they brought their water home, and I carry mine away and out to the yard.
+It’s like the women in Samaria (the proper ones, formally married, drawing water at the decent hour of early morning).
+But the women brought their water home, and I carry mine away and out to the yard.

-A more efficient preacher to Samaria would have gone straight to the city gate where the men hung out, and would have talked to them.
-But instead even with no bucket to draw water he went right to the well, picking the very hour that no proper woman would be there to draw him a drink.
-He never did get his drink.
-He did though find the one woman who wasn’t much welcome in the town and who showed up at noon to avoid the comments of the other women.
-So he has a talk with her about spiritual water, and how by showing up and offering a drink to him, she could find a drink for her own soul and even become a woman that her townspeople will respect and follow, because by being open minded and hospitable she has gained something that they want too.
+A more efficient preacher would have known that.
+A more efficient preacher would have gone straight to the city gate where the men of importance hang out, and would have talked to them.
+But instead even with no bucket to draw water he went right to the well.
+Not only that, he picked the very hour that no proper woman would be there to draw him a drink.
+That is how he came across the one woman who wasn’t much welcome in the town and who showed up during siesta hour at noon to avoid the comments of the other women.

 But Jesus tells her to just worship in spirit and truth, and then anywhere is fine.

 Finally it’s the last bucketful.
 We’re done.

 The yard is silent; not a bird song anywhere.

 The sky is soft and rosy from the closest forest fire, east over the mountains.

 Jesus never got his drink that day.

 But the wasp has his fill, sipping at the dish edge, tipping forward on little feet.